 + Chopped parsley to garnish (optional)

 1. In a large pot, heat 2 tablespoons of fat over medium heat.
 Once the bottom of the pot is hot and the fat has melted, brown the lamb.
-Once the lamb has browned, remove from the pot and drain in a strainer.
-You can leave the meat juices left from the lamb in the pot.
+Once the lamb has browned, remove from the pot.

 2. Next, add another tablespoon of coconut oil and let it melt.
-Once it has melted, add diced yellow onion, chopped carrots, chopped celery, diced garlic and cook over medium heat until softened and fragrant.
+Once it has melted, add diced yellow onion, chopped carrots, chopped celery, potatoes and saute for five minutes.
+Add garlic and combine and then immediately add broth.

-3. Once onion/carrot/celery/garlic are softened and fragrant, add potatoes to the pot and let cook for five minutes.
-After five minutes add the lamb and broth.
-Cover and bring to a boil.
+3. Cover and bring to a boil.
 Once stew has reached a boil, turn to low.
-Let it simmer for about ten minutes or until the potatoes are cooked through.
+Let it simmer for about ten minutes or until the vegetables are cooked through.

-4. Once the potatoes are totally cooked through, add the mushrooms, shredded cabbage and shredded swiss chard.
+4. Once veggies are done cooking, add the mushrooms, shredded cabbage and shredded swiss chard.
 Cover with lid.
-Continue to simmer pot on low for an additional 5-10 minutes or until mushrooms/cabbage/chard has softened into the stew.
+Continue to simmer pot on low for an additional 5-10 minutes or until mushrooms/cabbage/chard has softened.
+Add cooked ground lamb to the pot.

 5. Remove from heat.
 Season with salt and pepper.
 Serve garnished with fresh parsley and a slice of lemon.